daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 # Step 6: Install R {#install-r}

-To ensure we get the most recent version of R, we need to first add `trusty` to our `sources.list`:
+To ensure we get the most recent version of R, we need to first add `xenial` (our Ubuntu release name) to our `sources.list`:

 ~~~
-sudo sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu trusty/" >> /etc/apt/sources.list'
+sudo sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu xenial/" >> /etc/apt/sources.list'
 ~~~

 Now add the public keys: